Integrate your app with an Azure virtual network

 When you use virtual network integration, you can use the following Azure networking features:

-- Network security groups (NSGs): You can block outbound traffic with an NSG that's placed on your integration subnet.
+- Network security groups (NSGs): You can block outbound traffic with an NSG that you use on your integration subnet.
 The inbound rules don't apply because you can't use virtual network integration to provide inbound access to your app.

 - Route tables (UDRs): You can place a route table on the integration subnet to send outbound traffic where you want.